Lipedema

-Lipedema is a condition that is almost exclusively found in women and results in enlargement of both legs due to deposits of fat under the skin.
-Women of any weight may be affected and the fat is resistant to traditional weight-loss methods.
-There is no cure and typically it gets worse over time, pain may be present, and people bruise more easily.
+Lipedema is a chronic medical condition that is almost exclusively found in women and results in enlargement of both legs due to deposits of fat under the skin.
+It is characterized by bilateral, symmetrical buildup of fat in the legs, and sometimes arms and lower trunk (includes hips, buttocks, and abdomen).
+Women of any weight may be affected and the fat is resistant to traditional weight-loss methods like nutritional intervention, exercise, elevation, diuretics or bariatric surgery.

+The feet/hands are typically spared, presenting with a raised ridge or fold of fat, possibly a "cuff" at the wrists and ankles.
+In earlier stages, there may be a subtle, raised ridge or fold of fat instead of distinct cuffing and sometimes in the later stages, this increased adipose above the ankle/wrist can cause the appearance of a "cuff".

+Approximately 50% of people with Lipedema report pain in their fat.
+Other common symptoms include swelling, feelings of heaviness, and easy bruising in the affected areas.
 Over time mobility may be reduced, and due to reduced quality of life, people often experience depression.
-In severe cases the trunk and upper body may be involved.

-The cause is unknown but is believed to involve genetic and hormonal factors that regulate the lymphatic system, thus blocking the return of fats to the bloodstream.
-It often runs in families.
+The cause is unknown but is believed to involve genetic and hormonal factors, lipedema onset is typically associated with periods of hormonal flux like puberty, pregnancy, or menopause and it often runs in families.
 Other conditions that may present similarly include lipohypertrophy, chronic venous insufficiency, and lymphedema.
 It is commonly misdiagnosed.

 The condition is resistant to weight loss methods; however, unlike other fat it is not associated with an increased risk of diabetes or cardiovascular disease.
 Physiotherapy may help to preserve mobility.
 Exercise may help with overall fitness but will not prevent the progression of the disease.
 Compression stockings can help with pain and make walking easier.
-Regularly moisturising with emollients protects the skin and prevents it from drying out.
+Regularly moisturizing with emollients protects the skin and prevents it from drying out.
 Liposuction can help if the symptoms are particularly severe.
 While surgery can remove fat tissue it can also damage lymphatic vessels.
 Treatment does not typically result in complete resolution.
 It is estimated to affect up to 11% of women.
-Onset is typically during puberty, pregnancy, or menopause.